artnoi43/superwatcher/internal/engine/README.md

 # Package `engine`

 This package defines the superwatcher engine (core engine), a component implementing `superwatcher.WatcherEngine` that processes logs filtered by the emitter.
+It is designed to help service code interface with the emitter in a managed fashion.

 The engine wraps [`superwatcher.ServiceEngine`](../../service_engine.go) and passes the logs to service code.

+> The other, dumber and faster `WatcherEngine` implementation is the [`thinEngine`](../thinengine/)

 ## Interactions with `superwatcher.ServiceEngine`